⏱ 8 min read 🔬 Mushroom guide

 A shiitake grow kit is a hardwood-sawdust fruiting block inoculated with Lentinula edodes that produces fresh shiitake mushrooms in 10 to 14 days.
 Yield per block is roughly 1 to 1.25 pounds across 2 to 3 flushes.
 Shiitake needs a cold-shock pin initiation and high humidity, which is why a controlled chamber outperforms manual methods.
 The caps have a meaty umami depth you cannot buy dried or frozen.

-Shiitake Grow Kit Guide - From Block to Harvest in 14 Days - detail
+Shiitake Grow Kit Guide.
+From Block to Harvest in 14 Days.
+Detail

 Fresh shiitake is one of those ingredients that changes your cooking permanently.
 Once you have eaten a cap pulled from the block 20 minutes earlier, seared in butter with a splash of soy, the dried or grocery-store version starts to feel like a compromise.
 This guide walks you through picking a shiitake grow kit, understanding the 14-day timeline, and getting the most out of each flush.

 We build and sell an automated chamber and fresh mushroom blocks.
-Take our perspective with that context - we also give you the honest limits and cite real data.
+Take our perspective with that context.
+We also give you the honest limits and cite real data.
 Lykyn is a small California company making smart grow chambers and fresh fruiting blocks so you can skip the supermarket mushroom aisle entirely.

 What Is a Shiitake Grow Kit